Updated April 2020

 The Firm is not exposed to Market risk, since the Firm holds no trading book positions on its own account, and all bank accounts are in GBP and all fee income is in GBP.
 Accordingly, the Firm has excluded disclosure of its Market risk calculation on the basis that it is not material.

 Money Laundering Risk

-With respect to its designated investment business (excluding managing AIFs and UCITS), the Firm is subject to the FCA’s Liquidity Rules at BIPRU 12 on a solo basis.
+With respect to its designated investment business (excluding managing AIFs and UCITS), the Firm is subject to the FCA’s Liquidity Rules, set out in BIPRU 12, on a solo basis.
 The Firm is classified as a Non-ILAS Firm and, hence, is subject to the Overall Liquidity Adequacy Rule (BIPRU 12.2.1) and considered liquidity systems and controls which include the management of Liquidity Risk via scenario and stress testing of the Firm’s cash flow forecast and the establishment of management actions and contingency funding plans.